nbc-bravo/drupal-amp/README.md

 * Download this (AMP) module into the `/modules` directory.
 * On the command line, move to the root of the Drupal project and run `composer drupal-update` to pick up remaining dependencies.

+#### Troubleshooting

+If you're not using Composer Manager, you _may_ run into a composer error in which you're unable to install the `masterminds/html5` library dependency and you get an error like "Your requirements could not be resolved to an installable set of packages."
+You may have run into https://www.drupal.org/node/2752645.
+See the link for a workaround.
+This problem will be fixed in Drupal 8.1.4

 ## AMP Configuration